 1. Get to know Safari.

 Safari is the web browser for the iPad.
 It whole purpose in life is to take you to a website and show you what is on it.
-It is very much like Microsoft Edge, Google Chrome or any other browser you have been using (you must be using one to read this!)
-All you need to do is type the address of the page you want to visit (eg:retiredblokes.com) in the address bar at the top of the screen – see below.
+It is very much like Microsoft Edge, Google Chrome or any other browser you may have used (you must be using one to read this!)
+All you need to do is type the address of the webpage you want to visit (eg:retiredblokes.com) in the address bar at the top of the screen – see the picture below.

 If you want to search for something, you don’t have to go to Google first though you can if you want to.
-All you need to do is to type what your searching for into the address bar at the top.
-So you can type for example “Set up Mail on my iPad” then press the return key which is now labelled “Go” on the keyboard.
-Then you can find out how to do it.
+All you need to do is to type what your searching for into the Address Bar at the top.
+So you can type, for example, “How can I set up Mail on my iPad” then press the return key which is now labelled “Go” on the keyboard.
+Then you can find out how to set up your mail program.
 So here is your homework.
 Find “How many cats are there in Australia” and see what you get.
 I got 1 cat for every 15 people.

 Like all the other web browsers, you can set up favourites for web places you like to visit often.
 To do that, go to the page you look at often, then choose the Action Button – the box with the up arrow on the right hand side of the address bar.
 That gives you a menu where you can select “Add to favourites” “Add Bookmark”, “Add to Reading List” and a few other things.
 Choosing “Add to Favourites” give you the chance to select a favourite name for the page you are looking at.
 The iPad will default to the real page name so you don’t have to change anything unless the name is very long or you just want a memorable name.
 Next press “Save” at the top of the screen and it will be saved in your favourites.
 To find the favourites you press the button on the left hand side of the address bar and if you can’t see the one you added, select favourites from the top of the menu.

-If you have been using your browser to read your emails, you can set up the mail program because it will get your mail automatically every time you select the Mail icon, it will allow you to answer emails and you can easily delete the junk mail you get.
+If you have been using your browser to read your emails, you can set up the mail program because it will get your mail automatically every time you select the Mail icon, it will allow you to answer emails and you can delete the junk mail you get.
 Setting it up is really simple and you can find out how to do that by searching for “Set up mail on the iPad”.
 You know how to do that already because you read the paragraph above so I’ll let you find out how yourself.

 Just a couple of things to know about mail…

-You can delete any message from the summary screen by swiping from the right hand side to the left on the message you want to delete.
-A “Bin” button appears giving you a chance to get rid of just that message.
+You can delete any message from the summary list of emails by swiping from the right to the left on the message you want to delete.
+A “Bin” appears giving you a chance to get rid of just that message.
 Sometimes it is labelled “Delete” and sometimes it’s “Archive” – either way it’s gone from your iPad.

 Adding a photo to an email requires you to press at the place where you want to insert the photo for about three seconds then release .
 A menu appears giving you an option to “Paste, Change Quote level, Insert a Photo or Add an attachment”.
 You may need to press the right arrow button to see the right hand part of the menu.
 Selecting “Insert Photo or Video” takes you to a photo chooser where you select the picture you want to insert.
 Of course the photo must be stored in the Photos area of the iPad.
 If you’re not sure what that means read on…

 If you take photos on your iPad, they will all be available in the Photos app.
-If you also have an iPhone and use that for taking photographs, as long as you have set the Apple ID on both devices to be the same, the iPhone will transfer the photos automatically to the iPad and vice versa automatically when you are connected to WiFi.
+If you also have an iPhone and use that for taking photographs, as long as you have set the Apple ID on both devices to the same thing, the iPhone will transfer the photos automatically to the iPad and vice versa automatically when you are connected to WiFi.